Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Although inclined to grow in isolation this species sometimes hybridises with Anacamptis coriophora resulting in large hybrid swarms.

-The photograph shown on this page was taken in Lesvos.
+The photographs shown on this page were taken in Lesvos and Rhodes.

 The genus name Anacamptis comes from the Greek anakampto, meaning 'bent back'; it refers to the shape of the flower spur.
 The specific epithet sancta comes from Latin and means 'sacred'.